 5. Thickens Hair

 Castor oil for hair working of the outer layer of the hair shaft.
-Its the actual fact to regrowth and reduced hair fall and make hair stronger and thicker(Castor Oil hair).
+Its the fact to regrowth and reduced hair fall and make hair stronger and thicker.

 6. Is A Natural Conditioner

 As we mentioned above, the oil penetrates the outer layer of the nose and fills in any damaged spots of keratin.
-Basically, this process is used to smoothes the hair(Castor Oil hair).
+This process is used to smoothes the hair.